yuenhsu/Machine-Learning-Projects/README.md

+---
+output: html_document
+---
 # Machine-Learning-Projects

-A collection of machine learning projects by Yu-En
+A collection of machine learning projects by Yu-En.
+All R Markdown files are rendered to HTML and is available at [https://yuenhsu.github.io/Machine-Learning-Projects/](https://yuenhsu.github.io/Machine-Learning-Projects/)

 ## Project Index